HazyResearch/legalbench/README.md

 2. A description of the task.
 3. [Optional] A prompt to use for the task.
 If no prompt is submitted, then we will craft one for you.

-We accept new tasks via Github or via Google Forms.
-Instructions on both methods of submission are provided below.
+We accept new tasks via Google Forms.
 A step-by-step walkthrough is provided [here](https://github.com/HazyResearch/legalbench/blob/main/example_submission.md).

 **Note: smaller and manually crafted data sets are accepted!
 We ask only that the data set be at least 50 samples.**

 ### Task data (as one file)